ReactPoland/falcorjs-tutorial/tutorial.md

 Below you need to improve the userStatementQuery, so it will have the saltedPassword instead of plain text:
 ```
-let saltedPassword = password+"pubApp"; // pubApp is our salt string
+let saltedPassword = password+"bookApp"; // bookApp is our salt string
 let saltedPassHash = crypto.createHash('sha256').update(saltedPassword).digest('hex');
 let userStatementQuery = {
   $and: [